-- 2. Promote the Florida Yards and Neighborhoods program and Florida-Friendly landscaping practices to educate the public about proper lawn and landscaped area fertilization and irrigation; - Incorporate the principles of the Florida Yards and Neighborhoods and Florida-Friendly Landscaping practices program into local landscaping ordinances: - 4.
+- 1. Adopt design criteria for stormwater management practices that minimize the leaching or discharge of nutrients. - 2.
+Promote the Florida Yards and Neighborhoods program and Florida-Friendly landscaping practices to educate the public about proper lawn and landscaped area fertilization and irrigation: - 3.
+Incorporate the principles of the Florida Yards and Neighborhoods and Florida-Friendly Landscaping practices program into local landscaping ordinances: - 4.
 Adopt water conservation programs; and - 5.
 Educate the public about the proper operation and maintenance of onsite sewage treatment and disposal systems; septic tanks. - 5.6.
-Implement a local onsite sewage treatment and disposal systems septic management program to assure that these systems are regularly inspected, pumped out, or brought up to current standards whenever a parcel is sold when required by Florida Administrative Code; and, - 6.7.
-Participate in intergovernmental efforts which encourage the protection of groundwater qualitythe Suwannee River Partnership program for the Santa Fe River Basin. - Policy 5.2.b: The City shall require demonstration from engineering design and reports results to demonstrate that post-development recharge volumes will equal pre-development recharge volumes to the Floridian aquifer. - Policy 5.2.c: -Applicants for new development, expansions, or redevelopment shall employ one or more of the following techniques to address potential groundwater quality and quantity impacts: - 1.
+Implement a local onsite sewage treatment and disposal systemsseptic management program to assure that these systems are regularly inspected, pumped out, or brought up to current standards whenever a parcel is sold when required by Florida Administrative Code; - 6.7.
+Participate in intergovernmental efforts which encourage the protection of groundwater qualitythe Suwannee River Partnership program for the Santa Fe River Basin. - Policy 5.2.b: The City shall require demonstration from engineering design and reports results to demonstrate that post-development recharge volumes will equal pre-development recharge volumes to the Floridian aguifer. - Policy 5.2.c: -Applicants for new development, expansions, or redevelopment shall employ one or more of the following techniques to address potential groundwater quality and quantity impacts: - 1.
 Construction and maintenance of shallow, landscaped retention basins; - 2.
-Decreasing the amount of stormwater runoff through the use of pervious surfaces or increased open space: - 3.
+Decreasing the amount of stormwater runoff through the use of pervious surfaces or increased open space; - 3.
 Development of a stormwater pollution prevention plan; - 4.
 Development of a sinkhole remediation plan; and, - 5.
-Development of a groundwater monitoring plan. - Policy 5.2.d: Best management practices and performance standards shall be utilized to maximize open space, limit impervious surfaces, to-minimize the use of fertilizers on turf grass areas, promote protection of natural vegetation, promote the use of pervious parking areas, and treat stormwater to protect water quality. - Objective 5.3: Implementation of Water Conservation Strategies and promote water conservation measures shall be are implemented for the use and reuse of water of the lowest acceptable quality for the purposes intended.
+Development of a groundwater monitoring plan. - Policy 5.2.d: Best management practices and performance standards shall be utilized to maximize open space, limit impervious surfaces, to-minimize the use of fertilizers on turf grass areas, promote protection of natural vegetation, promote the use of pervious parking areas, and treat stormwater to protect water quality. - Objective 5.3: Implementation of Water Conservation Strategies and promote water conservation measures to shall be implemented for the use and reuse of water-of the lowest acceptable quality for the purposes intended.
 In addition, tThe City shall assist make educational materials regarding the conservation of water resources available to the the Water Management District with the dissemination of educational materials regarding the conservation of water prior to peak seasonal demand.

-The City, upon adoption of this Comprehensive Plan, shall assist the Suwanee River Water Management District, with the implementation of its water conservation rules and programs, when water shortages are declared by the District.
-DWhereby, during such water shortage eventss, the City shall encourage
+The City, upon adoption of this Comprehensive Plan, shall assist the Suwannee River Water Management District, with the implementation of its water conservation rules and programs, when water shortages are declared by the District.
+DWhereby, during such-water shortage eventss, the City shall encourage